mounceryan/mounceryan/README.md

 :infinity: <a href="https://github.com/mounceryan/python-maths">Python Maths</a>: A collection of Python files for Maths.<br>

 :page_facing_up: <a href="https://github.com/mounceryan/voting-rules">Voting Rules</a>: A program to determine the winning candidate in an election according to different electoral systems.

+### R

+:bouquet: <a href="https://github.com/mounceryan/iris-dataset">Iris Dataset</a>: Exploring the Iris dataset using basic commands in R.

 ### SQL